Illyrian deciduous forests: Flora

+10 to 20% of the ecoregion's plant species are endemic, including Primula kitaibeliana, Symphyandra hofmannii, and Resetnikia triquetra.
+Degenia velebitica is endemic to the Velebit mountains, native to both the Illyrian deciduous forests and the higher-elevation Dinaric Mountains mixed forests ecoregion.

 Ecoregion delineation

 The Illyrian deciduous forests ecoregion is delineated by the WWF and Digital Map of European Ecological Regions by the European Environment Agency.

 Phytogeographically, the ecoregion is shared between the Adriatic and East Mediterranean provinces of the Mediterranean Region within the Holarctic Kingdom (according to Armen Takhtajan's delineation).